 There are a few simple steps you can take that can help with tangles in the future:

 - Do not wait too long before removing the brush from the hair.
 The longer you wait, the more likely more hair will get tangled in the brush.

 - Try to get the tangle out before your next shower or bath.

 - Avoid situations that may cause it to become tangled, such as windy weather.
 You can pull hair back or put hair in braids if you know you are going out in adverse conditions.

 - If you’re using a round brush to set curls (similarly to the method used for hot rollers), make sure you don’t pull too tightly.
 If you want to feel like the brush is more secure, use clips to hold it in place instead of pulling the round brush tighter.

-Are There Any Recommendations for Round Brushes?
+Are There Any Recommendation for Round Brushes?

 We recommend the Magnesium Miracle brushes for anyone in need of a new round brush.
 It is a combination brush with boar and nylon bristles that provide a secure hold when you style your hair.
 Both the bristles and the barrel are magnesium infused which heats instantly as you style.
 The brush comes in 3 diameter sizes depending on your needs.